All Older Americans Deserve a Strong Social Security Program

 The government-run accounts would be replaced by

-Other lawmakers have doing nothing about Social Security so as not to stir up the political waters.
+Other lawmakers have proposed doing nothing about Social Security so as not to stir up the political waters.
 But taking no action would be akin to the proverbial kicking the can down the road.

 A Sacred Trust for All Americans